modmore/docs/en/01_Commerce/v1/01_Getting_Started.md

 ````

 Visit that page in the front-end, click the Add to Cart button and voila - you should have the product in your cart!

+Obviously this is not the best way to manage your catalog.
+The [Product Catalog](Product_Catalog) page has more information on the different options available to you with Commerce.

 ## Step 5: Checking out